jackalope/jackalope-doctrine-dbal/README.md

     git clone git://github.com/jackalope/jackalope-doctrine-dbal.git
     cd jackalope-doctrine-dbal
-    php /usr/local/bin/composer.phar install --install-suggests
+    php /usr/local/bin/composer.phar install --dev

-Note that the --install-suggests parameter is only needed if you want to be able to run the test suite.
-If you already installed jackalope without the test suite, you need to remove composer.lock before running composer again with the --install-suggests parameter.
+Note that the --dev parameter is only needed if you want to be able to run the test suite.
+If you already installed jackalope without the test suite, you need to remove composer.lock before running composer again with the --dev parameter.

 ## Create a repository